 - Regular membership is open to anthropologists and others in cognate disciplines whose practice of research, teaching and/or professional service reflects the Purpose of the Association.
 Advanced graduate students demonstrating professional capacity may apply to the Board for regular membership once exhausting their eligibility for student membership.

-- Student membership is open to bona fide graduate and undergraduate students registered as full- or part-time students at a recognized post-secondary institution.
+- Student membership is open to graduate and undergraduate students registered as full- or part-time students at a recognized post-secondary institution.

 - Special membership is open to non-practicing individuals and institutions (e.g., libraries), with an interest in the Purpose of the Association.

 - Regular Lifetime memberships can be purchased at a cost of 15 times the annual fee at time of purchase.

 - Honorary Lifetime membership is conferred by nomination and acclamation at an Annual Meeting of the Association